 The impact on financing

-The results of this study support the possibility that external wakes, capable of impacting the energy produced by offshore wind turbines, propagate much further than is currently being modelled in pre-construction energy yields.
+The results of this study support the possibility that external wind wakes, capable of impacting the energy produced by offshore wind turbines, propagate much further than is currently being modelled in pre-construction energy yields.
 This fact may contribute to an overestimation of expected energy yield.
-Findings also suggest that current frameworks for wake compensation may not adequately reflect the impact from new far-field offshore wind developments on existing projects.
+Findings also suggest that current frameworks for wake effects compensation may not adequately reflect the impact from new far-field offshore wind developments on existing projects.

 This piece was written in collaboration with Dr. Shane Butler and Graham More, and was presented at WindEurope in 2022.